10 Things You Should Ignore to Reach Your Goals

 Negative people are a real disaster for you.
 If they don´t tell you directly that they think you will fail, they start asking you demoralizing questions and making suggestive “but” and “what if” comments.

-This is not always envy or bad intentions.
+This is not always envied or bad intentions.
 It may be just the way they are used to talking, thinking and living.
-If it is difficult for you to ignore such folks without irritations, don´t share your plans with everyone .
-Do more that you talk.
+If it is difficult for you to ignore such folks without irritations, don´t share your plans with everyone.
+Do more than you talk.

 There is nothing bad about reading your social feeds, nosing around in your contacts’ profiles or looking for a Pokemon in the park.
 But if it takes you more time than you initially planned, maybe you should reconsider your time planning.

-Time-killers are not only typical the Technology ones, but it could also be multi-tasking or the necessity to do everything perfect , or being too scrupulous .
+Time-killers are not only typical the Technology ones, but it could also be multi-tasking or the necessity to do everything perfectly, or being too scrupulous.
 Observe and define the exact type of habits you need to employ to reach your goals.